ccatobs/MODBUS/README.md

 | Little     |     Big    | 0x5678 | 0x1234 |
 | Little     |    Little  | 0x7856 | 0x3412 |

-The result for the housekeeping (Kafka producer) is a list of dictionary objects, where most of its content is passed on from the client-mapping JSON to the output.
+One note aside on bit maps to be read out of a register's 1<sup>st</sup> and/or 2<sup>nd</sup> byte.
+Suppose a server's 16-bit register contains following hex value.
+The bit map of a virtual parameter *TEST0* would look like:

+             h      lh      l
+    0x89AB = 1000100110101011
+             byte/1  byte/2

+where l and h are the low and high bit of the byte, respectively.
+See also below, when writing to registers with bit maps.
+The byte order endianness on the client site will absolutely not change the order of bits, whatsoever, if the *decode_bits* function is applied.
+What a relief!

 Not implemented:
 * decoder.bit_chunks()

+The result provided
+for the housekeeping (Kafka producer) is a list of dictionary objects.

-For the time being the MODBUS client deployes the syncronous ModbusTcpClient in its version v3.1.3
+For the time being the MODBUS client deployes the syncronous ModbusTcpClient in its version v3.2.2 (available as of 2023/05/18: v3.3.0alpha)

 Run (for testing):